BobaBoard/boba-docs/README.md

 yarn add @package/name`
 ```

-Remeber to still run `yarn run start` from the root directory.
+Remember to still run `yarn run start` from the root directory.